Best SEBI Registered Brokers in 2024

 Each account type comes with a different deposit requirement.
 As a rule of thumb, it’s advisable to start small and grow your account once you feel comfortable with the broker, the trading platform, and the trading conditions.
 The majority of forex brokers have small deposit requirements that range between $10-$1,000 and a leverage ratio that varies depending on the region (the regulator), the account type (retail or professional), and the tradable asset.
-While Interactive Brokers, one of our recommended SEBI registered brokers, requires an initial deposit requirement of $500, eToro has a minimum deposit requirement of $200 and CryptoRocket allows users to open a trading account with $50.
+While Interactive Brokers, one of our recommended SEBI registered brokers, requires an initial deposit requirement of $500 and CryptoRocket allows users to open a trading account with $50.

 Social Trading Platform